FabienD/docker-stack/README.md

 | Grafana | The dashboard | tools | stack.tools.grafana | [⤴](https://hub.docker.com/r/grafana/grafana) | [⤴](https://grafana.com/docs/grafana/latest/?pg=oss-graf&plcmt=quick-links) |
 | Portainer CE | The container manager | tools | stack.tools.portainer | [⤴](https://hub.docker.com/r/portainer/portainer.ce) | [⤴](https://docs.portainer.io/) |

-You can add our own services to the collection, decide which services are enabled by default or not.
+You can add our own services to the collection and customize the existing ones.
-Softwares version, credentials are also configurable, this is defined in the environment file on the root of the collection.
+Softwares version and few properties are also configurable, this is defined in the environment file on the root of the collection.

-Don't hesitate to make a PR to improve the collection.
+If you want to contribute and improve this project, fix a typo, make it better (sorry for my english, please correct me), you're welcome, make me a PR.

 ## Requirements

-Docker is required to run the stack.
-The stack share the same [docker network](https://docs.docker.com/network/) to facilated communication between services.
-The network is named "stack_dev" in all ```docker-compose.yml``` file.
+[Docker](https://docs.docker.com/engine/install/) is required to run the stack.
+The stack share the same [docker network](https://docs.docker.com/network/) to facilated communication between containers.
+The network is named "stack_dev" by default.

 ```bash
 docker network create stack_dev
 ```

-Be free to change the name of the network or use multiple networks.
+Be free to change the name of the network, you can change it by editing the ```.env``` file in the root of the collection.

+Copy the ```.env.dist``` file to ```.env```, and change the value of the ```DOCKER_NETWORK``` variable.

 ### 1. Web

-This is the base of all web projects, composed of the following services :
+This is the **base** of all web projects, composed of the following services:

-- A reversed proxy service (Traefik), which is a reverse proxy service that forwards requests to your different applications.
-You don't have to worry about the port number, the request can be routed to the right application by following a local domain name rule (a host rule in Traefik).
+- A reversed proxy service (Traefik) that forwards requests to your different applications.
+You don't have to worry about multiple application port number, the request can be routed to the right application by following a local domain name rule (a host rule in Traefik).
+So, each application can have is own local domain.
+For example, the application "myapp" can be accessible at the address ```myapp.stack.local```.
-- A mail catcher service (MailCatcher), which is a service that catches all emails sent from your applications.
+- A mail catcher service (MailCatcher) that catches all emails sent from your applications.
+This is avoid to send accidentally emails to real users, you can also check the content of the emails sent by your application whitout beeing connected to Internet.

 #### 1.1.
 Reverse proxy

-The reverse proxy web interface is exposed through a local domain.
-The domain is defined in the environnement file in the root of the docker-compose files collection.
+The reverse proxy web interface is available via a local domain.
+The domain is defined in the environnement file, ```DOMAIN```.
-Copy the ```.env.dist``` file to ```.env```, and change the domain to your local domain.
+To work, ```the local domain should target the Docker Host IP```.

 https://dashboard.stack.local (default)